Cliffia123/LocLoc/README.md

 ```

 ### Models
-You can download the models for evaluation soon.
+You can download the [models](https://drive.google.com/drive/folders/1D9tMZjXqlPVDzRIi_18zRwF4kWwuSfZt?usp=sharing) for evaluation.

 ### Inference
 It is a script example.
 You can change data_path and models positions according to your directory.